Online mentions — how important are they, and how can you track them? 5 reputation management experts weigh in with their insights in our guide below.

 If you’re just starting out, I always recommend Talkwalker alerts (I like them better than Google alerts; they’re more accurate and timely).
 Anytime your name, your organization’s name, your competitors, the industry, or anything else you deem important is mentioned online, you’ll receive an alert.
 This way you can monitor what is being said and respond in real time.

 You can really just take your pick.
 There are so many solutions for Reputation Monitoring out there these days.
 You can use Google alerts or something more robust.
 Andy Beal has a good one with Trackur.
 In Repumatic we offer free reputation monitoring.
 We break it up into three categories with a defamation monitor, social, and review monitoring.

 There are great tools available to monitor mentions online.
 From Radian6 and Cision for larger companies to Google Alerts and other affordable monitoring tools for the rest of us.

-The good new for any individuals or brands looking to improve or monitor how they look online and don’t have a big budget is that there are plenty of free and low-cost tools to help with the process.
-Google Alerts is one of the most heavily recommended tools while a premium tool like Trackur allows for more robust and detailed reports beyond just what’s currently ranking in Google.
+The good news for any individuals or brands looking to improve or monitor how they look online and don’t have a big budget is that there are plenty of free and low-cost tools to help with the process.
+Google Alerts is one of the most heavily recommended tools, while a premium tool like Trackur allows for more robust and detailed reports beyond just what’s currently ranking in Google.

 For anyone that currently has a big PR mess on their hands, it’s probably in their best interest to approach a reputable reputation management company.
 While this will likely cost a decent amount of money, it will also save you a lot of time and frustration — which ultimately might not help your online situation either.

 The first step in protecting and managing your online reputation is to be aware of what’s currently out there.
-Use the tips, tools and methods outlined in this article to get a better idea of how you and your brand look online.
+Use the tips, tools, and methods outlined in this article to get a better idea of how you and your brand look online.